whitegoogles/times-components/.github/CONTRIBUTING.md

 running `yarn ios`.
 You will need to terminate the server that is run with this as fructose will run its own at the time of testing.
 As long as you do not delete the app, you will only have to build the app once.

-If you run `npm run functional-test:ios` in the root directory it will run fructose tests for all of the components.
-This will similarly work for android and web.

 [Dextrose](https://github.com/newsuk/dextrose) is a visual snapshotting tool designed to make the visual inspection of components easier.